elklein96/gitpapers-blog/Getting_Started_Android.md

 * What did we just do?

 	1. We created a Button and a TextView.
-	2. We linked the button in the layout file to a button in the `onCreate` method, where we named it `helloButton`.
+	2. We linked the button in the layout file to a button in the `onCreate` method, and we named it `helloButton`.
-	3. We linked the TextView in the layout file to a TextView in the `onCreate` method, where we named it `helloLabel`.
+	3. We linked the TextView in the layout file to a TextView in the `onCreate` method, and we named it `label`.
 	4. We assigned the button a listener in `onCreate` (the Main Activity).

 * Next, we need to tell the program what to do when the button is clicked.